 - Has romance and connection in your relationship been replaced with distance and frustration?

 - Do you rarely talk to one another at all—at least not in any meaningful way?

 - Has a betrayal of trust made you feel that you don’t even know your partner anymore?

 Watch FAQ about Couples/Marital Counseling

-If you are struggling with relationship issues, attempts to connect with your partner might leave you feeling sad and lonely.
-As time goes on, you might feel more and more certain that things can’t continue this way—you can’t settle for a lifetime of tensions and conflict.
+If you are struggling with relationship issues, attempting to connect with your partner may leave you feeling sad and lonely.
+As time goes on, you may feel more and more certain that things can’t continue this way—you cannot settle for a lifetime of tension and conflict.

 Almost All Couples Experience Conflict